 Having the mentors there all the time to help you out felt so supported.
 In terms of things that really surprised me was the focus, and how you created this amazing ideal learning environment, with amazing food, yoga in the morning and community that are all there to support one and other.

-This amazing space was really good for me mentally to be able to learn all this was something I didn't expect and that's what makes made the experience different from a course I've done before because it was all about just really taking care of yourself, while learning new skills, and how to make a career out of your passion.
-I fell that I was able to learn so much in such a short amount of time because it was such a lovely nourishing environment.
+This amazing space was really good for me mentally to be able to learn all this, was something I didn't expect and that's what made the experience different from a course I've done before because it was all about just really taking care of yourself, while learning new skills, and how to make a career out of your passion.
+I feel that I was able to learn so much in such a short amount of time because it was such a lovely nourishing environment.